oschoudhury/linuxprivchecker/README.md

 This script is noisy by design and can therefore raise alarm bells.
 If you don't want this, don't run it.

 ## Usage
-This script will try to check for if avenues along the following avenues:
+This script will enumerate the following information for possible privilege escalation avenues:
 * Basic system information as kernel version, linux distribution and hostname.
 * Network information as IP addresses, routes, open connections and ARP caches.
 * Current mounts and entries in /etc/fstab